sagarmittal1/ReactMeals/README.md

 In this project I used React to made food ordering website that have cart, meals & summary of items added in cart sections.

+## **UPDATE**
+Now it includes the meals fetched using HTTPS firebase database.
+Added checkout form to order food & send the userData & cartItems to the server using POST request.
+It also has proper validation check that I made for forms input.
+Also revamped overall styling to look better.

 ## Links

 Live Site URL: [https://react-meals-tau.vercel.app/](https://react-meals-tau.vercel.app/)